AdrienVannson/doreisa-internship/report/report.typ

 ==== Evaluation

-We evaluate the two strategies on a cluster composed of 32 simulation nodes and one head node.
-Each simulation node generates 40 very small chunks of data per iteration.
+We evaluate the two strategies using the same protocol as before (see @evaluation-protocol[section]).
 The task consists of computing the mean of the Dask array.

-In this situation, the task graph is a tree: leaf nodes are tasks computing the mean of each chunk, and inner nodes are tasks merging partial means together to compute the mean of a bigger block of the array (see @random-partitioning and @greedy-partitioning, squares correspond to chunks and circles to tasks).
+The task graph is a tree: leaf vertices represent tasks computing the mean of each chunk, and inner vertices represent tasks merging partial means together to compute the mean of a bigger block of the array (cf @random-partitioning[figure] and @greedy-partitioning[figure], squares correspond to data chunks and circles to tasks).

 #figure(
     image("resources/exp-04-graph-partitioning.svg", width: 100%),
     caption: [Performance impact of task graph partitioning], ) <graph-partitioning>

+Since the partitioning does not determine the nodes executing each task, since the communication cost between the actors is small and since all the communications happen in parallel, we expected the choice of the graph partitioning strategy to have a relatively small impact on the performance as long as the subsets of the partition have comparable sizes.

 @graph-partitioning shows the time taken to complete the analytics using each graph partitioning strategy.

-TODO analysis

-Since the partitioning does not determine the nodes executing each task, since the communication cost between the actors is small and since all the communications happen in parallel, one could have expected the choice of the graph partitioning strategy to have a relatively small impact on the performance as long as the subsets of the partition have comparable sizes.
+The greedy strategy scales very well, while the time per iteration needed with the random strategy increases with the number of nodes, reaching almost one second with 64 nodes.
+This behavior will require further investigation.

 === Finding the bottleneck

-As we saw in the previous section, the current system is able to scale well until about 64 nodes are added.
+As we saw in the previous section, the current system is able to scale well until about 64 nodes.
 Once this threshold is reached, a new bottleneck appears and the execution time starts being proportional to the number of nodes in the Ray cluster.

-To understand where this problem comes from, a more detailed analysis was realized.
-This experiment is named `03-TODO` in the `doreisa-internship` repository.
-The total execution time of a simple data analysis has been measured with a varying number of nodes: 32, 64, 128 and 255.
-The goal is to determine what are the parts of the process that take too much time, to identify the bottleneck.
-Four execution times are measured:
+To understand where this problem comes from, a more detailed analysis was performed.
+The total execution time of a simple data analysis was measured with a varying number of nodes: 32, 64, 128 and 255.
+Four execution times were measured:

-  1. Without performing any analysis at all.
-This is the time taken by the head node to receive the information by the scheduling actors that the chunks are ready, and to build the Dask array as well as the task graph.
+  1. *Array creation.* This is the time taken by the head node to receive the information by the scheduling actors that the chunks are ready, and to build the Dask array as well as the task graph.
-  2. Executing the greedy scheduling algorithm without sending the task graph to the scheduling actors.
-In addition to the previous step, each node of the task graph is assigned to a scheduling actor.
+  2. *Graph partitioning.* Executing the greedy scheduling algorithm without sending the task graph to the scheduling actors.
-  3. Executing the scheduling algorithm and sending the task graph to the scheduling actors, without having the actors perform any computation at all.
-In addition to the previous step, the information about the tasks and the scheduling are sent to the scheduling actors.
+  3. *Partitioned graph sending.* Sending the partitioned task graph to the scheduling actors, without having the actors perform any computation at all.
-  4. Performing all the computations required for the analysis.
-The scheduling actors actually run the computation.
+  4. *Graph scheduling.* Performing all the computations required for the analysis.
+The scheduling actors schedule the tasks, which are executed on the Ray cluster.
+Note that due to the very small size of the data chunks, the execution time of each task is negligible.

 #figure(
     image("resources/exp-03-time-per-action.svg"),